cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 determined by ``yarn.scheduler.minimum-allocation-mb``.
 The YARN default in Hadoop is 1024 MB, so containers will be allocated with 1024 MB, even if the CDAP settings are for 512 MB.

-With the default YARN settings, CDAP can require from 14 to 16 GB of memory, available to YARN, just to start.
+With the default YARN and CDAP settings of memory, having 14 to 16 CPU cores (and a total of 14 to 16 GB of memory) available to YARN can be required just to start.

 .. _install-network-requirements: